Telematics Systems in India: Benefits, Costs & AI Fleet Management Solutions

 Telematics systems are primarily used by companies or service providers in the automotive or fleet management industry to offer vehicle tracking and communication services.
-Vehicle Telematics is what makes Real-Time monitoring of vehicles possible.
+Vehicle Telematics is what makes real-time monitoring of vehicles possible.
 A feature credited for revolutionizing the transportation industry by making the operations more transparent and technology-driven.

 Telematics definition can be understood as a nexus between telecommunication, i.e., how communication occurs over long distances, and informatics, making data and information communicable between computers and humans.
 In simple terms, if one is looking for an appropriate telematics definition, a telematics system makes it possible for vehicular data to be collected and communicated to the end-user through a monitoring software of sorts.

-An excellent example for us to understand how telematics system works is through ride-sharing or e-taxi applications like Uber, Ola, etc. They use an advanced vehicle telematics system to track and communicate real-time location, speed, estimated time, and other information to both the customers and their team for all the vehicles in their fleet.
+An excellent example for us to understand how the telematics system works is through ride-sharing or e-taxi applications like Uber, Ola, etc. They use an advanced vehicle telematics system to track and communicate real-time location, speed, estimated time, and other information to both the customers and their team for all the vehicles in their fleet.
 Since telematics meaning is a bit clear now, we will understand how the system works in the next paragraph.

 How does telematics work?